MrP01/BatteryModelling/README.md

 # Case Study in Mathematical Modelling

-This is a group project from the MSc in MMSC, focussed on battery modelling.
+This is a group project from the MSc in MMSC, focused on battery modelling.

 ## A Journal of the Journey